inavac182/uireact/docs/getting-started.md

 npm run dev
 ```

-4. Modify the app/routes/_index.tsx file to the wrap the application with the provider and import a component
+1. Modify the app/routes/_index.tsx file to wrap the application with the provider and import a component

 ```jsx